Hayedeh Safiyari: Work

 Hayedeh Safiyari has been working as a film editor since 1981.
 She works exclusively on arthouse films and is considered one of the most renowned film editors in Iran.
 From 2021 to 2022, she was invited to be a member of the jury at the Tallinn Black Nights Film Festival in Estonia.

 She is best known for her long-standing collaboration with Iranian director Asghar Farhadi, including the Oscar-winning films A Separation and The Salesman.

 In the interview book “Asghar Farhadi.
 Interviews”, Farhadi repeatedly comments on his long-standing collaboration with Hayedeh Safiyari.
 On average, they developed the rhythm of each film together, which he considers one of the essential elements of his work.
 Many details of earlier stages of work, from the script to the actual on-set filming, would only be harmonized “... while editing, so the final rhythm passes through the filter of editing.”

 Private Life

-Hayedeh Safiyari is married to the Iranian screenwriter and film director Mohsen Abdolvahab.
+Hayedeh Safiyari was married to the Iranian screenwriter and film director Mohsen Abdolvahab.
 Their daughter, Sepideh Abdolvahab, born in 1984, has also been working as a film editor since 2006.
-She began her career in 2002 as her mother's assistant editor on Bahman Ghobadi's film drama A Separation.
+She began her career in 2002 as her mother's assistant editor on Asghar Farhadi's film drama A Separation.
 She subsequently worked with her on other films.